blade-lang/blade-docs/quick-learn.markdown

 ## Class decorator

-This are methods meant to provide information on how to use the class.
-They cannot be called directly.
+These are methods meant to provide information on how to use the class and they cannot be called directly by instances of the said class.

 ```blade-repl
 %> class Class {